autumn0409/midterm_WeatherNote/README.md

 # WeatherNote

-A web app that combines weather forecast and to-do list.
+A web app that combines the features of the weather forecast and to-do list.

 ## Features